-In both sets of plots, the impact of increased QC reduces the satellite-minus-radiosonde differences and sample sizes.
-In figure 6a, requiring collocations to contain both AIRS and IASI soundings for which only the AIRS passed QC resulted in a sample size decrease from 7000 to 4300 (40%).
-Adding the IASI QC requirement resulted in a further sample decrease to 70%, but as can be seen the satellite- minus-radiosonde differences for IASI (darker curves) are significantly reduced.
+As seen, the impact of increased QC reduces the satellite-minus-radiosonde differences but also reduces the sample size (yield).
+In figure 6a, requiring collocations to contain both AIRS and IASI soundings for which both passed their respective QC resulted in a sample reduction (originally about 6000) to approximately 1300 (almost 80%).
+By comparison, the sample of collocated AIRS and IASI products which both failed QC is about 450 but as can be seen the satelliteminus-radiosonde differences are significantly increased.

 Figure 7a illustrates the cumulative impact of combined satellite and radiosonde QC requirements for validation.
-In this case, requiring that collocations contain AIRS, IASI, ATOVS operation and ATOVS test soundings which all passed QC and for which the radiosonde moisture score was 0 or 1 reduced the sample to about 750 (90% reduction).
-Figure 7b is similar to 7a but only includes collocations containing radiosondes with moisture scores of 2 or more.
-The sample is further reduced to about 250 (95% reduction) but the satellite-minus-radiosonde differences are significantly higher.
+In this case, requiring that collocations contain AIRS, IASI and ATOVS products which all passed QC and for which the radiosonde moisture score was 0 or 1 reduced the sample to about 750 (almost 90%).
+Figure 7b is similar to 7a but only includes collocations which all passed their respective satellite QC but were collocated with radiosondes with moisture scores of 2 or more.
+As seen, the satelliteminus-radiosonde differences are significantly higher, attesting to the value of the moisture profile scores; the sample is relatively small (approximately 250).

 The point is that care is needed when comparing different satellites to insure compatible QC constraints while retaining adequate sample size for a meaningful validation.
-This begins with assuring that the respective QC protocols among the satellite systems are compatible, for which NPROVS is a good source of feedback.
+This begins with assuring that the respective QC protocols among the satellite systems are compatible, which they are not, and for which NPROVS is a good source of feedback.